 (1) The LMF sends a LPP Request Location Information message to the UE for invocation of Bluetooth positioning.
-This request includes positioning instructions such as the positioning mode (UE-assisted, Standalone), specific requested UE measurements if any, and quality of service parameters (accuracy, response time).
+This request includes an indication of the positioning mode (UE-assisted), specific requested UE measurements if any, and quality of service parameters (accuracy, response time).